openresty/lua-nginx-module/README.markdown

 **phase:** *rewrite*

-Execute user code specified by `<lua-script-str>` with input arguments `$arg1 $arg2 ...`, and set the script's return value to `$res` in string form.
+Executes code specified in `<lua-script-str>` with optional input arguments `$arg1 $arg2 ...`, and returns string output to `$res`.
-The code in `<lua-script-str>` can retrieve input arguments from the `ngx.arg` table (index starts from `1` and increases sequentially) and the lua code may make [API calls](http://wiki.nginx.org/HttpLuaModule#Nginx_API_for_Lua).
+The code in `<lua-script-str>` can make [API calls](http://wiki.nginx.org/HttpLuaModule#Nginx_API_for_Lua) and can retrieve input arguments from the `ngx.arg` table (index starts from `1` and increases sequentially).

-The [set_by_lua](http://wiki.nginx.org/HttpLuaModule#set_by_lua) directive is designed to execute short, fast running code blocks as the Nginx event loop is blocked during code execution.
+This directive is designed to execute short, fast running code blocks as the Nginx event loop is blocked during code execution.
 Time consuming code sequences should therefore be avoided.

-Note that [set_by_lua](http://wiki.nginx.org/HttpLuaModule#set_by_lua) can only output a value to a single Nginx variable at a time but a workaround is possible by using the [ngx.var.VARIABLE](http://wiki.nginx.org/HttpLuaModule#ngx.var.VARIABLE) interface.
+Note that I/O operations such as [ngx.say](http://wiki.nginx.org/HttpLuaModule#ngx.say), [ngx.exec](http://wiki.nginx.org/HttpLuaModule#ngx.exec), [echo](http://wiki.nginx.org/HttpEchoModule#echo) and similar are not permitted within the context of this directive.

-For example,
+In addition, note that this directive can only output a value to a single Nginx variable at a time.
+However, a workaround is possible using the [ngx.var.VARIABLE](http://wiki.nginx.org/HttpLuaModule#ngx.var.VARIABLE) interface.

     location /foo {